Supervising Faculty: Drs. Vaughn-Coaxum and Goldstein

 Area of Research: Clinical Psychology

-Description of Research: The Life Experiences in Adolescents and the Development of Skills (LEADS) and Shaping Actions and Responses to Emotions (ShARE) studies are focused on examining the effects of childhood adversity on mechanisms of action in therapy-based treatments for youth depression.
-Both studies explore ways in which various adverse life experiences during childhood influence cognition and behavior in adolescents.
+Description of Research: The Life Experiences in Adolescents and the Development of Skills (LEADS) study is focused on examining the effects of childhood adversity on mechanisms of action in therapy-based treatments for youth depression.
+The study explores ways in which various adverse life experiences during childhood influence cognition and behavior in adolescents.
 The study aims to identify how these factors influence the uptake of coping skills and/or the effectiveness of different coping skills commonly taught in Cognitive Behavioral Therapies with depressed teens.
 Adolescents with elevated depression symptoms complete clinical interviews, self-report questionnaires, and a lab-based protocol to assess cognitive functioning.
 Adolescents are taught common therapy skills by a study team clinician, and they complete a lab-based post-intervention protocol.
 The primary areas of study include mood, cognitive control and executive functioning, therapy-based learning, and childhood adversity.

 Duties of Students: Students will be involved in study recruitment, data entry and management, observation of lab-based protocol, and completion of their individual research project.